Pole-skipping of gravitational waves in the backgrounds of four-dimensional massive black holes: Acknowledgments

-\acknowledgments{The authors would like to thank Richard Davison and Pavel Kovtun for valuable discussions.
-The work of S.G. was supported by the STFC Ernest Rutherford Fellowship ST/T00388X/1, the research programme P1-0402 and the project N1-0245 of Slovenian Research Agency (ARRS).
-The work of M.V. was supported by the STFC Studentship ST/X508366/1.}
+The authors would like to thank Richard Davison and Pavel Kovtun for valuable discussions.
+S.G. was supported by the STFC Ernest Rutherford Fellowship ST/T00388X/1.
+The work is also supported by the research programme P1-0402 and the project N1-0245 of Slovenian Research Agency (ARIS).
+M.V. was supported by the STFC Studentship ST/X508366/1.